Food Science, Nutrition, and Management

 The food and allied industries employ large numbers of people with widely varying skills and talents.
 Graduates are employed in many sectors of the foodservice industry, such as quality assurance, production management, industrial food management, food marketing, food and pharmaceutical packaging, food purchasing, product development, research, technical sales, restaurant or foodservice management.
 Graduates often work as sales representatives or market development coordinators.
 Placement of graduates is excellent.

 The curriculum is designed to permit the student to pursue an interest in either food science and technology or foodservice management.
 It is ideal for the student interested in opening his or her own business in the food industry (restaurant or food production).

 The total number of credits required for graduation with a degree in Food Science, Nutrition, and Management is 128, which includes 4 credits for completion of the Experiential Learning Program.

-The Experience360 (E360) at Delaware Valley University is a graduation requirement for all full-time undergraduate students.
-Students can choose from multiple experiential learning activities and will earn 4 credits for the E360 depending on their major's program requirements.
+The Experience360 (E360) at Delaware Valley College is a graduation requirement for all full-time undergraduate students.
+Students can choose from multiple experiential learning activities and will earn 4 credits for the E360 depending on their major’s program requirements.

 • Full-time undergraduate students must complete a minimum of two E360 activities with at least one for academic credit.

 • Students must have completed 27 credits to enroll in E360 Activities.